go.to/

 The first solo album

-After 5 successful years with lots of hits the record company Superaphon released Helena's first album called "Ruze kvetou dál" after the song of French singer Gilbert Bécaud "L'important c'est la rose" which was Helena's favorite song from the very beginning as she heard it for the first time.
+After 5 successful years with lots of hits the record company Supraphon released Helena's first album called "Ruze kvetou dál" - Czech title of the song "L'important c'est la rose" performed originally by French singer Gilbert Bécaud which was Helena's favorite song from the very beginning as she heard it for the first time.
 She did her own interpretation of the song which was included on the album among other well-known world hits as "Down Town", "Red River Valley", "I Only Want to be With You" and "They Say it's Wonderful".
 Totally the LP contained 13 songs.

 1970